Back to blogs

 The rise of crypto-backed financing has opened new opportunities for investors looking to leverage their digital assets without selling them.
 Milo offers two distinct products: crypto loans and crypto mortgages.
 While both use crypto as collateral, they serve different financial needs.

-Understanding the differences between them can help you determine which best aligns with your investment strategy, whether you’re looking for short-term liquidity or long-term asset growth through real estate.
+Understanding the differences between Milo's products can help you determine which best aligns with your investment strategy, whether you're looking for short-term liquidity or long-term asset growth through real estate.

 What is a crypto loan?